 Construction Project Manager Job Description

 Construction site manager job descriptions generally include controlling the time, cost, and quality of construction projects, from residential, commercial, and industrial buildings to roads, bridges, and schools.
 They plan and coordinate all aspects of the construction process, including hiring contractors and working with engineers, architects, and vendors.
 A single manager might oversee an entire construction project, or multiple managers might oversee specific aspects of a larger project.
-Managers can be self-employed or be employees of construction management companies, developers or property owners.
-In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that construction managers earned, on average, $97,510 annually.
-Construction management jobs were anticipated to grow 5% from 2014-2024, also according to the BLS.
+Managers can be self-employed or be employees of construction management companies, developers, or property owners.
+In May 2018, the U.S. Bureau of Labor Statistics (BLS) reported that construction managers earned, on average, $103,110 annually.
+Construction management jobs were anticipated to grow 11% from 2016-2026, also according to the BLS.

 Construction Project Manager Duties and Responsibilities

+What does a project manager do for a construction company?
 Managers might begin their jobs by determining the scheduling of different phases of a project based on established deadlines.
 They often negotiate contracts with architects, vendors, contractors, and other workers.
 The securing of building permits and licenses and delivery of materials and equipment to construction sites also might be issues that must be addressed initially.

 As a project continues, construction managers typically confer with supervisors or other managers to monitor construction progress, including worker productivity and compliance with building and safety codes.
 Because they must ensure that a project is completed according to schedule, managers must resolve problems that arise due to inclement weather, emergencies, or other issues that may cause delays.